Your code hereActivity: EDA with health data from NHANES

 The variable BPSysAve gives the systolic blood pressure (the top number when blood pressure is measured).
 Write code that would generate the below visualization showing the relationship between systolic blood pressure and work status.

-Continuing with the relationship between blood pressure and work status, describe the summary statistics you could need in order to describe the relationship shown in the above plot (e.g, what does the line in the box plot represent?).
+Continuing with the relationship between blood pressure and work status, describe the summary statistics you would need in order to describe the relationship shown in the above plot (e.g, what does the line in the box plot represent?).
 With code, compute those statistics.

 The variable SleepHrsNight indicates the number of hours people sleep per night.
 This is NA for some respondents.
 Below we run code that will overwrite nhanes with a new version that includes a new variable indicating whether a respondent gets a healthy amount of sleep, defined by the National Sleep Foundation as 7 to 9 hours per night for adults between the ages of 26 and 64.
 Here we don’t change the NA values.